-Pre-configured system screens are available to system administrators.
+Bitfocus creates and maintains screens that we make available to all customers.
 These screens collect common data, such as the HUD HMIS Data Elements.
-These screens are not editable but can be copied to create custom screens.
-System administrators can create custom screens, either by copying and editing system screens or creating new ones.
+System administrators can’t edit these screens, but they can copy them to create custom screens.
+System Administrators can also create custom screens from scratch.

-To view existing screens or create a new one, click on the Launchpad and navigate to Setup > Screens (figure 1).
+To view existing screens or create a new one, click the Launchpad and navigate to Setup > Screens.

 If you want to create a screen based on an existing screen, you can use the Copy function.

-Once you click the Copy icon (figure 1), the copied screen will appear in the list of screens.
+Once you click the Copy icon, the copied screen appears in the list of screens.
 You can then click the Edit icon to modify.

 Creating New Screens